Valentijn1995/Chatty/README.md

 * Messages are saved in a database if the recipient of the messages is offline

 ## Installation
-You can download the latest stable release from the master branch.
+You can download the latest stable release from the [releases](releases) page.
 The client and server branch are development branches.

 ### Installing the server
 Steps for getting the server running: